syrop/syrop.github.io/_posts/2019-04-30-repository-and-DSL.markdown

 {% endhighlight %}

-The above `infix` function retrieves the `CoroutineScope` from the `ViewModel`, and captures it into a lambda it returns.
-The lambda is then launched insine the `ViewModel` with another lambda:
+The above `infix` function returns a lambda that is launched inside the `ViewModel` with another lambda:

 {% highlight kotlin %}